 CAC= (All your marketing and sales expenses/number of new customers)

-By prioritizing free organic channels, growth hackers strive to decrease this number.
+By prioritizing free organic channels and SEO, growth hackers strive to decrease the cost of acquiring new customers.

 It is a useful way of measuring the success rate of your campaigns or to identify the best performing social media channels.